The Kvinna till Kvinna Foundation in Armenia

 • promote trust and understanding between opposing sides of the conflict

-• encourage young women and ethnic minority youth to engage in politics
+• encourage young women and marginalised groups to engage in politics

 • educate society about women human rights, SRHR and stereotypes